 Does Coconut Water Help With Labor?

 If you peruse pregnancy message boards, you may see talk of coconut water inducing or aiding labor.
-Although that would be nice and would probably boost sales through the roof — at this point, evidence is purely anecdotal.
+Although that would be nice and would probably boost sales through the roof — at this point, the evidence is purely anecdotal.
 Studies haven’t linked coconut water to causing (or easing) labor.

 Warnings About Coconut Water In Pregnancy